jjarokergc/puppet-drawio/README.md

 SSL offloading, caching and security (such as ModSecurity firewall) is provided by an Nginx reverse proxy (which is not part of this module).
 This module implements only the proxied server.

-The puppet module uses hiera for data lookup, which specifies source location (and version) for downloading, database configuration, nginx configuration and php setup.
+A yaml data file, in the form of Puppet hiera, is used for data lookup, which specifies source location (and version) for downloading, database configuration, nginx configuration and php setup.

  Tested Configuration